StoStruct/Loss_Comparison_Paper/README.md

 ## Overview and Motivation

-Seismic loss estimation is essential for assessing building performance and resilience under earthquake hazards.
+Seismic loss estimation is essential tool for assessing building performance and resilience under earthquake hazards.
 While numerous methodologies exist with varying fidelities, the extent of differences in their estimates and the impact of various modeling decisions remain underexplored.
 This study addresses these gaps through a systematic comparison of three prominent seismic loss estimation methodologies using a comprehensive database of 621 steel moment-resisting frame buildings.

 The research evaluates:
 1. **FEMA P-58 component-based approach**: High fidelity and detailed assessment using individual component inventory.